MartinPdeS/PyMieSim/docs/source/theory.rst

   There are two main coupling mechanisms, **coherent coupling** and non-coherent coupling.
   For instance, photodiode collect light via a **non-coherent mechanism**.
-On the other part, fiber optic LP mode collects light in a coherent way and as such they usually collect a lot less light but they add additional information on the sample studied.
+On the other part, fiber optic CoherentMode mode collects light in a coherent way and as such they usually collect a lot less light but they add additional information on the sample studied.